late-coder-2022/finalCapstone/README.md

 ### Credits

-A special thanks to HyperionDev mentor and support staff giving us the bootcamp student so much insight and inspiration.
+A special thanks to the instructors, mentor and support staff from HyperionDev giving us the bootcamp student so much insight and inspiration.